 Sun Bay's gentle waves are made for swimming, kayaking, or merely splashing around the water.
 Although widely popular, there is always a spot for you under the shade of a palm tree, and Sun Bay never feels too busy.

 Media Luna Beach

-Another ideal beach for families with small children is Media Luna (which translates to Halfmoon beach).
-A protected cove past Sun Bay with calm waters and white sand, this spot is perfect for exploring marine life.
+Another ideal beach for families with small children is Media Luna, which translates to half-moon beach.
+A protected cove with calm waters and white sand located just around the bend from Sun Bay, this spot is perfect for exploring marine life.
 The tide at Media Luna is shallow enough for you to walk about 50 feet offshore to play around schools of tropical fish.
-Lusciously green hills complement the scenery on both sides of the beach.
-Since there are no facilities on-site, this beach is mostly secluded.
+Luscious green hills complement the scenery on both sides of the beach.
+Since there are no facilities on-site, the beach has a very secluded feel.

 Among Vieques beaches, this one is a standout.
 Located west of Esperanza, Playa Negra offers a dramatically different landscape from the classic white-sand beaches that are common around the island.
 Here, turquoise waves brush against black sands — a color that derives from volcanic rocks.
 The beach is surrounded by golden cliffs, short green shrubs, and driftwood, creating an extraordinary visual palette.